MartinMalinda/vue-concurrency/docs/cancellation/index.md

 ## Aborting Network Requests

-`vue-concurrency` uses [CAF](https://github.com/getify/CAF) under the hood for the actual cancellation.
+`vue-concurrency` uses [CAF](https://github.com/getify/CAF) under the hood for the actual cancelation.
 When a task is performed, an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) is passed as the first argument to the generator function.
 This signal object can be passed to [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) so that when a task is canceled the associated network requests are aborted.
 This saves browser some work and frees memory.

 To make aborting work, we need to pass the signal to the right place: